top of page

 African Masai in Traditional Dress

-There exists an abundance of information on traditional/Indigenous belief systems. â€‹Indigenous peoples have been stewards of their land and wildlife for time immemorial.
+There exists an abundance of information on traditional/Indigenous belief systems. â€‹Indigenous Peoples have been stewards of their land and wildlife for time immemorial.
 Indigenous peoples' land, while only 22% of the Earth's land surface, contains 80% of the world's biodiversity, and at least 40% of protected areas worldwide.

 While there is a huge diversity in Indigenous and traditional beliefs and approaches to interpreting life and the world across geographies, one shared characteristic is the belief that more-than humans (including spirits and ancestors) permeate and animate nature.